Adults Can Get Type 1 Diabetes, Too

 Lazarus' story is not uncommon.
 It has long been thought that Type 1 diabetes arises primarily in childhood or adolescence and only rarely in adulthood.
 In fact, Type 1 diabetes was formerly called "juvenile" diabetes, and that term is still widely used, even though the terminology was officially changed in 1997.

-Across the Ages
+Across the ages

 Now, it looks as if not only can Type 1 diabetes occur in adults, it's just as likely to appear in adulthood as in childhood or adolescence.